 None of this is beneficial or polite.
 Don't give feedback during an interview.
 Save this for a post-interview letter which you will have crafted carefully, stating why they have not been selected.

 With the dawn of millennials joining the workforce and top talents up for grabs, the interview process has been an integral part of an organization.
 Framing an interview in the right way is very important to select the best candidates for the job.

-As a recruiter, it gives you more insight into someone’s personality and their attitude towards the job.
+As a recruiter, it gives you more insight into someone's personality and attitude towards the job.
 Whether they will be the right fit for your company culture or not.
 But somewhere between all these, recruiters make mistakes which leads to missing out on top talents.
-It might not look like a bigger issue but it surely harms an organization in the long run.
+It might not look like a more significant issue, but it indeed harms an organization in the long run.

-So, as a recruiter work on the flaws, your system has and improve it so that you could have a more efficient recruitment process.
+So, as a recruiter, work on the flaws your system has and improve it to have a more efficient recruitment process.